mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

-- [ ] Need to generate config and translations for Entities depending on the Context, Templates are prepared
+- [ ] Need to generate config and translations for Entities depending on the Context, Templates and Generators and Config are prepared

-- [ ] So our config should be:

-  - [ ] config
-    - [ ] entities
-    - [ ] previews

 - [ ] Need to change the installer to scan for installable plugins, done in builder itself and the template, not tested yet

+- [ ] Need to generate Tabs, Taxonomy and Relations ... stubs prepared

 - [ ] The create command is not as described in README

-- [ ] The delete command is just partly working (not deleting the plugin and migration) and not as described in README
+- [ ] The delete command is just partly working (not deleting the plugin and migration) and not as described in README, it should delete all empty folders to stay clean

 - [ ] The migration created does not have a timestamp, should it be prefixed?